MLSM-at-DTU/ml_metamodels/reports/README.md

 >
 > Answer:

-As explained on Question 23, we did indeed manage to expose a simple API on cloud, also locally, but did not develop a more complex API that would expose our model or anything like that.
+As explained on Question 23, we did indeed manage to expose a simple API on cloud, also locally, but did not develop a more complex API that would expose our model or be able to do model inference.
 The reason is that the use case of this project is for experimentation on metamodelling of scientific simulators and for that reason, there's no point in deploying the models.

 ### Question 25